os-js/manual.os-js.org/src/packages/index.md

 Look at [development pages](/development) for more information.

+To reload your package in the client, run `OSjs.require('core/process').reload('ApplicationSomething')` where the name is your `className` definition.

 ## Building

 To make OS.js recognize your package, you first have to run `node osjs build:manifest` to add it to the global manifest.
 You also have to run this command whenever you change your metadata file.